sporto/hugo-remark/readme.md

 +++
 ```

-Slides will be created on `./content`.
+Slides will be created on `./content` subfolder.
 Edit the slides using markdown.

 ### Serve the slideshow